WheteThunger/VehicleVendorOptions/README.md

 Note: Having permission to free horses still requires a saddle to be in your inventory for the claim option to appear client-side, but claiming the horse will not consume the saddle.

+### Restrict vehicles

+To restrict vehicles to permission, set `RequiresPermission` to `true` in the plugin configuration under each vehicle type that you want to restrict.
+When a vehicle is restricted, players will only be allowed to purchase it if they have the corresponding permissions below.

+- `vehiclevendoroptions.allow.all` (all vehicles)
+- `vehiclevendoroptions.allow.scraptransport`
+- `vehiclevendoroptions.allow.minicopter`
+- `vehiclevendoroptions.allow.rhib`
+- `vehiclevendoroptions.allow.rowboat`

 ## Configuration

 Default configuration: